 KTM is Austria’s biggest petrol motorcycle manufacturer and yes, they make great petrol bikes using highly advanced engineering.
 But will the company’s electric bikes conform to the standard?
 Will their newest electric dirt bike be a market ground-breaker?
 Will it be as successful as its petrol-powered siblings?
 KTM has actually included features that’ll make it so.
 Read on to find out.

-What Is the KTM Freeride E-XC Electric Dirt Bike?
+What is the KTM Freeride Electric Dirt Bike?